graycoreio/daffodil/libs/contact/guides/state.md

 ```

 ## Using the facade
-The `DaffContactStateModule` provides a `DaffContactFacade` that wraps the complexities of the state library into one place.
-This facade handles submitting contact forms to your backend and can also be used to build UI with behaviors common to a contact form.

 To inject the facade inside a component, include an instance of `DaffContactFacade` in the component's constructor.

 ```ts